 According to Roland Barthes, representations of history tell of “what has been, not what has not been or what has been questionable.“ But Shapovalov not only presents documentary imagery but also digitally enhanced photography and hence a history of what was not – yet.
 The amendments imagine a “Republic of Lizards” and its institutions.
 Yet, in the context of all images presented by Shapovalov, it remains uncertain whether the blueprints for a new order suffice in order to actually attain sustainable change of the present conditions."

-– Gudrun Ratzinger, exhibition booklet Holes In The Wall.
+– Gudrun Ratzinger, curator, exhibition booklet of Holes In The Wall.
 Anachronic Approaches To The Here-And-Now, Kunsthalle Exnergasse, Vienna, 2018

 “Shapovalov carries out an archaeology of the different events which have taken place on the islands of Santo Stefano and Ventotene – the building of a prison by the Bourbons, the proclamation of the Republic of Santo Stefano in 1860 during a mutiny, the writing of the “Ventotene Manifesto”